 Search for the best international schools in Thailand; you can find a list at the bottom of this page.
 Use the search filters to select only girls' or boys' schools, prep schools, senior schools or sixth forms; or you can search for schools that offer a particular curriculum, such as the International Baccalaureate, the UK national curriculum, a US-style model or the International Primary Curriculum.

-New international schools have continued to open apace in Thailand over the past decade, despite a series of political crises including two coups d’etat.
+New international schools have continued to open apace in Thailand over recent decades, despite a series of political crises including two coups d’etat.
 There are now more than 80 schools across the country, with most centred on Bangkok and a small cluster in Chiang Mai.

-English is the medium of instruction at all 21 IB World Schools in Thailand, of which 19 are authorised to teach the International Baccalaureate Diploma and five, including KIS International School and NIST International School, follow three IB programmes.
+English is the medium of instruction at all 32 IB World Schools in Thailand, of which 24 are authorised to teach the International Baccalaureate Diploma and six, including KIS International School and NIST International School, follow three IB programmes.
 Coeducational day schools are the norm across the sector.

 There are schools following the curriculums of the UK, the US, France, Switzerland and Singapore, as well as a range of religious foundations and boarding schools.
 The latter include Harrow International School Bangkok, which was set up in 1998 under licence from the UK’s prestigious Harrow School, the first of four sister schools in Asia.